Vikas-jangid/Vikas-jangid/README.md

 - 👋 Hi, I’m @Vikas-jangid
-- 👀 I’m interested in Web Technologies
+- 👀 I’m interested in Web Technologies.
 - 🌱 I’m currently learning MERN
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me 04viky.in
+- 📫 How to reach me vikas.jangid@infobeans.com

 <!---
 Vikas-jangid/Vikas-jangid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.